ENSIMelec/Krabbs/README.md

 ## Project structure
 ```
 root
+├───arduino
 ├───docs
 ├───res
 ├───build
 └───src
 ```

+- arduino : contains the .ino files for the arduinos
 - docs : contains all the documentation for the project
 - res : contains all the resources needed for the project (ex: conf.info, fileactions etc)
 - build : contains the build files.
 Including the executable `krabbs`